Online poker 2019 review: overall results

 - Poker sites try to preserve the poker ecosystem by changing their terms and conditions, rewards programs, etc.

-- Laws and regulations force poker rooms to leave some markets and allow offering their services in others.
+- Laws and regulations force poker rooms to leave some markets and offer their services in others.

 In 2019 we could add the massive development of the real money poker apps market and record-breaking MTT events played on some sites.

-If you visit our website regularly, you'll find that almost all our content is aimed to dissect the above points and familiarize players with the market dynamics.
+If you visit our website regularly, you'll find that almost all our content is aimed at dissecting the above points and familiarizing players with the market dynamics.
 So, what events we highlight in 2019?